mor1/froctal/README.md

 2. the Mirari unikernel to transform its state as a result of that signal; and
 3. as a result of that transformation, the Mirari unikernel to transform the state of zero or more of the `'a Unikernels` it controls.

-(1), assuming the Mirari unikernel itself uses `Lwt`, requires a way to emit a `Froc` signal from an `'a Lwt`, restarting the `'a Lwt`.
+(1), assuming the Mirari unikernel itself uses `Lwt` to handle external IO, requires a way to emit an event from an `'a Lwt`, restarting the `'a Lwt`.

-(2) requires the Mirari unikernel effectively to wrap up a `Froc` SA computation.
+(2) requires the Mirari unikernel effectively to wrap up an FRP computation.

 (3) requires the Mirari unikernel to be able to construct, start and kill `'a Unikernel`s on the fly.

+### Requirements

+1. support for transforming `Lwt` threads into FRP events.
+2. support for

 # Scratchpad

+## 2013-04-16

+view each `'a Unikernel` as a type that supports certain operators. what should those operators be?  can then represent this set in an FRP computation inside mirari (?)

+need to bridge IO world (Lwt) into FRP (Froc) in mirari

+FRP computation has nodes that may have sideeffects, one of which may be to create/destroy an `'a Unikernel`

+does this mean we *need* Froc's ability to "detach" nodes in the FRP computation, representing destruction of a unikernel?

+`'a` in the above really represents the feature set that's been compiled in -- the libraries that mirari chose to link to create the `'a Unikernel` in question (?)

+## 2013-04-10

 Need to communicate config changes into data-space, i.e., to transform the current data-space configuration (set of `'a Lwt`) as a result of a change in configuration-space.
 This is the direction that can be mocked up via fork plus transformation function per anil's suggestion.